photoprism/photoprism-docs/docs/user-guide/organize/people.md

 !!!info
     As not all faces belong to a cluster, there might be more faces than visible in the New section.
-    You find all photos with those faces using the search filter `face:new`.
+    You find all photos with faces that are not assigned to a person using the search filter `face:new`.
     The photo [*edit dialogue*](edit.md) shows all faces of a photo independent from whether they are clustered or not.

 ## Assign Names to Faces ##